 Her work bears a stamp, both personal and universal, with a clear influence of Japanese art and culture, combining Eastern and Western oil painting visual techniques.

-In doing so, she has managed to develop a very original and quite distinctive style, both in painting and Japanese Traditional Lacquer decoration, resulting in its own technique, the “Kourinhaku-oil” and “Neo-naturalism“ style.
+In doing so, she has managed to develop an original and exclusive style, both in painting and in the use of traditional Japanese Urushi lacquer.
+She has created the “Kourinhaku-oil” technique and “Neo-naturalism”.